Physics-50/Module-1/docs/week2.md

 ### Step 2: Collect and analyze data

 Make sure to record all relevant details such as what mass you are using.
-You should take note of both the initial mass of the container (there is a scale at the back of the room) and the added mass for each trial.
+You should take note of both the initial mass of the container and the added mass for each trial.
 Always include units when recording data.
+For the provided kits the relevant mass is recorded on each item.
+If you are not on campus and are making use of your own supplies and do not have access to a scale label your columns of data in an identifying way (e.g. the number of a particular item).
+If using your own supplies, if convenient and you wish to do so you can bring them to the lab in week 3 when we expect to resume in person labs to weigh them, but in the case where you needed to provide your own supplies it is also acceptable not to weigh your supplies and to use an alternative label when plotting your data (such as the number of a particular item added to the container)

 It is not a good idea to collect all of your data for the lightest mass, then to do the same thing for the next lightest, continuing on through to the heaviest mass.
 Take a moment to think about why this might be problematic.
 If you're unsure, this would be a good time to talk to an instructor.